balancer/scaffold-balancer-v3/README.md

 - Running the script to deploy more pools from said custom pool factory.
 - Interacting with the pool factory within the ScaffoldBalancer UI with the Debug Tab.

-## Checkpoint 2.1: Creating the Custom Pool Factory
+## 3.1: Creating the Custom Pool Factory

 Balancer architecture pushes for pool creation from a pool factory for a number of reasons, one including being picked up by the Balancer subgraph easily.